vinayrana007/apptest2/README.md

 ## Prerequisits
-1. You should have Docker and GIT installed on your laptop/desktop/VM.
+1. You should have Docker, GIT & Jenkins installed on your laptop/desktop/VM.

 ## Pull the Docker Image from DockerHub registry & Run container.